fbpx

 • If the driver was wearing a seatbelt at the time of the crash

-• If airbags were engaged and how much time did it take for them to deploy (particularly in the event of a vehicle with airbags that release at different times)
+• If airbags were engaged and how much time it took them to deploy (particularly in the event of a vehicle with airbags that release at different times)

 • Total count of collisions (if more than one) and the time interval between collisions.

-The black box is only able to record a few seconds of information prior to the crash, which is logged in the black box second by second.
-By federal transportation regulations, it is not required to record any audio or video information, but the statistical data that it does carry will help any investigation or analysis after the fact.
+The black box can only record a few seconds of information prior to the crash, which is logged in the black box second by second.
+Federal transportation regulations do not require the black box to record any audio or video information, but the statistical data it carries will help any investigation or analysis after the fact.

-If you’re trying to figure out whether or not you’ve seen the black box in your personal vehicle before, there’s a good chance that you have not, unless you were specifically looking for it.
+If you’re trying to figure out whether or not you’ve seen the black box in your personal vehicle before, there’s a good chance that you have not unless you were specifically looking for it.
 By nature of their purpose, it is created and placed within the car strategically, in order to withstand the damage sustained during the crash.
-Black boxes, despite their name, might not even be black in colour; many are brightly coloured to make the recovery of them easier.
+Black boxes, despite their name, might not even be black in colour; many are brightly coloured to make their recovery easier.

-Drivers who might be curious to view crash information from their black boxes themselves will be disappointed to learn that, while not impossible, it can be quite challenging to download the information from their crashed vehicle without prior experience and equipment.
+Drivers who might be curious to view crash information from their black boxes themselves will be disappointed to learn that, while not impossible, it can be quite challenging to download the information without adequate experience and equipment.

 In recent years, many jurisdictions around the world have passed legislation to ensure that all cars manufactured have black boxes installed.
 Other non-car vehicles, such as ocean-bound ships and planes, also have similar legislation and have black boxes installed as well, for a similar purpose.